Air Fryer Arancini – Easy Italian Mozzarella Rice Balls

 2. Chill the rice balls in the refrigerator for about 30 minutes so they cool and set (feel free to leave them for longer if you’re preparing in advance)

-chill formed arancini rice balls in refrigerator
+chill the formed arancini rice balls in refrigerator

 1. Preheat your air fryer to 370°F (or 375°F depending on your air fryer’s settings)